-A common concern we receive from clients is whether they may keep prescribing medication their DEA registration while it is under review for renewal.
+A common concern we receive from healthcare clients across the U.S. is whether they may keep prescribing medication their DEA registration while it is under review for renewal.

 This is because when providers are under DEA investigation, the DEA field office that issued the registration will place the renewal in a pending status.
 Once your current DEA registration expires, your DEA registration status will show “expired.”